-Turning in work on time helps the student prepare to engage with wisdom in the "growth journey" that the class is pursuing together.
-Thus, IBC has the following expectations and policies regarding late work.
+Turning in work on time helps the student prepare to engage with wisdom in the "growth journey" that the class is going on together; it also enables the student to remain on the same pace as the rest of the class.
+However, IBC would rather have the student receive the benefit of doing the late work rather than not at all.
+Therefore, IBC has the following expectations and policies regarding late work.